The pay gap

-It is now over 45 years since the Equal Pay Act came into force, but there is still a massive inequality between men’s and women’s pay.
+It is now more than 50 years since the Equal Pay Act came into force, but there is still a massive inequality between men’s and women’s pay.

-These headline figures represent a lifetime of pay discrimination for women.
-This discrimination is a contributing factor to women and children’s higher levels of poverty, and women’s pensioner poverty.
-It also impacts on household earnings and on men’s earnings when they work in sectors or occupations with high levels of female workers.
+These headline figures represent a lifetime of inequality for women which contributes to women's higher levels of poverty, children's poverty and women’s pensioner poverty.
+It also impacts on household earnings, and on men’s earnings when they work in sectors or occupations with high levels of female workers.

 There are three main causes of the gender pay gap.

-There can be many factors within pay systems that lead to inequalities, including: individuals being appointed to different points on the pay scale; different job and grade titles for virtually the same jobs; male jobs having disproportionate access to bonus earnings; women having less access to high-paid shift and overtime work; performance-related pay being unfairly awarded; women not receiving the same access to training; sex bias in analytical job evaluation schemes grading women’s jobs lower.
+There is also widespread discrimination in pay systems, with many women being paid less for work that is the same or similar, or of the same value as male colleagues’ work.
+This is usually not intentional and there can be many factors within pay systems that lead to inequalities.
+For example, individuals being appointed to different points on the pay scale; different job and grade titles for virtually the same jobs; male jobs having disproportionate access to bonus earnings; women having less access to high-paid shift and overtime work; performance-related pay being unfairly awarded; women not receiving the same access to training; sex bias in analytical job evaluation schemes grading women’s jobs lower.

 Submission to the UK Women and Equalities Committee inquiry into the pay gap Close the Gap's written evidence to the UK Women and Equalities Committee inquiry into the gender pay gap for women aged over 40 years.

 Submission to Women and Equalities Committee inquiry into sexual harassment Close the Gap's written submission to the UK Women and Equalities Committee inquiry into sexual harassment in the workplace.

 The Gender Penalty: Exploring the causes and solutions to Scotland's gender pay gap This paper presents research which looks at the causes of Scotland’s gender pay gap, and how the causes have changed.